Store hours can be found online at http://www.wartburgstore.com.

 The Business Office is in Luther Hall 212.
-You can stop in to pick up your billing statement, discuss your student account balance, cash a check (maximum of $200), pick up your student employment checks, add money to your Declining Balance Account, and sign your Perkins Loan.
+Stop in to discuss your student account balance, cash a check (maximum of $200), pick up your student employment checks, and add money to your Declining Balance Account (also referred to as All Campus Spending Account).
 The Business Office also handles student organization funds.

-Students will receive a billing statement before the beginning of each term.
-The net balance due (i.e., the charges less financial aid) should be paid by Oct.
-10 for the Fall Term and by Feb.
-11 for the Winter/May Term, or it becomes subject to finance charges.
-A monthly payment plan is available and allows for payments to be spread over eight, nine, or 10 months, starting in June and ending in March — for a $40 or $60 service fee, depending on the payment option selected.
+Students will receive a monthly email notification regarding their statement beginning in July.
+The net balance due (i.e., the charges less financial aid) should be paid by Sept.
+10 for Fall Term, by Feb.
+10 for Winter Term, and by March 10 for May Term, or it becomes subject to finance charges.
+A monthly payment plan allows payments to be spread up to 12 months, starting in June and ending in May, for a $50 non-refundable service fee, depending on the payment option selected.
 A brochure about this service is available in the Business Office and on the Financial Aid website.
-The amount you commit to the Monthly Payment Plan incurs no finance charge for the duration of the payment period.
-A statement of your student account is always available on My.Wartburg.edu.
+The amount you commit to the monthly payment plan incurs no finance charge for the duration of the payment period.
+A statement of your student account is always available on My.Wartburg.edu and CASHNet.
 Any new charges added are due by the 10th of the following month.
 If your bills are not paid in a timely manner, you will be on financial hold, meaning transcripts and diplomas will not be released, room deposits for future housing will not be accepted, and your current and/or future class registration may be canceled.

-If your bill is not paid on time, the account may be turned over to a collection agency.
+If your bill remains past due, the account may be turned over to a collection agency.
 You will be charged for all costs and expenses incurred by Wartburg College in enforcing or protecting its rights and remedies, including, but not limited to, reasonable interest fees, collection costs, attorney’s fees, and legal expenses on any defaulted account.

 MAY TERM BILLING

 Any full-time student during the Winter Term can take a May Term class on campus with no additional tuition charge (assuming no travel is associated with the class).
-However, many May Term classes have related trips ranging from one day to all four weeks.
+However, there would be an additional room and board fee.
+Many May Term classes have related trips ranging from one day to all four weeks.
 May Term travel costs will be included on the student’s bill in January.
 Additional financial aid, in the form of a loan, is offered to cover the cost of May Term travel.

 CHANGE IN ENROLLMENT STATUS